w6678w/showtime-plugins-1/tmdb/README.markdown

 - Add: Browse movies of similar keyword

 ## Changelog:
+#1.2.5:
+- Add: View Collection images option in movie view
+- Add: "Search in Showtime" option in movie view (thanks Buksa)
+- Enhancement: Improve some design aspects
+- Enhancement: In "Director" field in movie view show all directors instead of just one

+#1.2.1:
+- Add: TMDb item menu option
+- Add: View images option in movie view

 #1.1:
 - Add: Support for specifying 3 search sources (in Movie View, only suppots PLX playlists at the moment)
 - Add: Browse movie in Youtube (in Movie View, requires Youtube plugin to be installed)